WDF Europe Cup

 The WDF Europe Cup is a darts tournament held biennially since 1978.
 The tournament consists of a team championship, a pairs championship and a singles championship.
 All events have a men's competition, and a women's competition (since 1982).

 Tournament structure

 The country achieving the highest total of points from all three events shall be crowned the WDF Europe Cup Champions.
 In the event of a tie for first place those countries shall be declared the Joint WDF Europe Cup Champions.

 The WDF announced in early 2014 that a women's team (fours) event would be added to the schedule for the first time at the 2014 Europe Cup as well as future WDF Europe and World Cup tournaments.
-The most recent Europe Cup was held in 2018, in Budapest, Hungary.
+The most recent Europe Cup was held in 2024, in Šamorín, Slovakia.